The Importance of Consistent Rx Waste Management

 Effective waste management can be established by fostering a compliance mindset that permeates the organization.
 Developing and sustaining this type of commitment requires robust training to repeatedly reinforce the importance of proper waste segregation, handling and management.
 Some of the most common forms of improper segregation are when regulated medical waste or sharps waste end up in a pharmaceutical container, increasing risk for those that handle the containers and creating negative impact on the environment.

-A valuable partner can deliver comprehensive training that provides insights into the rational behind compliance, as well as the logistics involved.
+A valuable partner can deliver comprehensive training that provides insights into the rationale behind compliance, as well as the logistics involved.
 Training should be easy to complete and be accessible in a variety of forms, including web-based options as well as onsite offerings that share real-world examples.

 3. Minimizes the Burden on Staff